 There are two stances in boxing.
 In the Orthodox stance, your left foot is in the lead while in Southpaw stance, the vice-versa is true.

 There are a lot of attacking techniques.
-If delivered at the right time, they can throw off the balance of the opponent.
+If these techniques delivered at the right time, they can throw off the balance of the opponent.

 a) Jab: This is the most effective one as it sets the way to more power punches.
 When a pro hits strong jabs, it stuns his opponent for a brief moment of time.
 Also, a pro can hit from different angles by a series of fast hand combination movements and swift footwork.